 A "deep reading" of a single, rich media document allows students to explore the multiple readings possible within one media construction [SEE Example: 2004: Swift Boat Veterans for Truth TV Commercial].
 Paired documents allow for comparing and contrasting conflicting constructions in response to key questions about messages, meanings, authorship, and purposes [SEE Example: Economics kit, Lesson 3: Panama Canal].
 It is an excellent way to address the complex question - "What is left out of the message?"
 Analysis of a series of documents teaches students to identify patterns, see connections, synthesize information from multiple sources, and develop a broader understanding of the topic [SEE: Sustainability kit, lesson 7]

 There are a number of good sources of information about media literacy education, including the National Association for Media Literacy Education (NAMLE) [SEE: NAMLE] and its Core Principles for Media Literacy Education [SEE: Core Principles].
-The Teacher's Guide to Media Literacy (Corwin, 2012) [SEE: TGML] and Project Look Sharp's Summer Media Literacy Institute [SEE: Institute] will give educators in-depth exposure to media literacy integration.
+The Teacher's Guide to Media Literacy (Corwin, 2012) [SEE: TGML] and Project Look Sharp's many Professional Development offerings.

 Before developing your own lessons, it will be useful to look at other lesson plans that are designed for the same grade level(s) or curriculum area(s) as yours, and to explore the different ways in which educators have approached media literacy in the classroom.
 We recommend that you browse through some of the Project Look Sharp kits [SEE: PLS Kits] to look at media literacy lessons on websites such as the Media Literacy Clearinghouse [SEE: Clearinghouse] and the Media Education Lab [SEE: Media Education Lab].